-A couple of days ago, I posted a recap of our four years in Fort Walton Beach.
-Today, I am going over our experiences in Niceville, a town 12 miles northeast of Fort Walton Beach.
+Today, I am sharing some of our stops in Niceville, a town about 12 miles (19 kilometers) northeast of Fort Walton Beach.

 There is also a fireworks show over the bay for July 4th.
 The fireworks are best seen from Lincoln Park, Shipyard Point Park, Lions Park, and Turkey Creek.